jonathanlukas/camunda-7-training-embedded/instructions/exercise1.md

 Go to `localhost:8080` and login using demo/demo.

-Then, go to Tasklist and click on **Start Process Instance** in the top right corner.
+Then, go to Tasklist and click on **Start Process** in the top right corner.

-Select the _Pay Process_ and add a process variable in the next dialog:
+Select the _Pay Invoice_ and add a process variable in the next dialog:

 Name: `creditSufficient`, type **Boolean**, choose the value you prefer.

 After this is done, go to the Cockpit using the App Switcher in the top right corner.

-Click on **Processes** in the top bar and select _History View_ of the _Pay Process_ in the list.
+Click on **Processes** in the top bar and select _History View_ of the _Pay Invoice_ in the list.

 There should be one process instance in the list on the bottom right.
 Inspect its activity history and variables.
 Is the result expected?